edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 * I started with the question: "How can I quickly and comprehensively understand the landscape of cancer research?"
 * Chemotherapy is most overwhelmingly mentioned in breast cancer research.
 * A topic on the rise is Triple Negative Breast Cancer (TNBC).
+* A common theme seems to be emerging resistances against chemotherapy drugs.
 <p/>
 <br/>

 ## Introduction
 Breast cancer is one of the major causes of death in the world.
 Because there are hundreds of thousands of research papers in the field, it is not easy to understand the state of research by looking through papers manually.

 [Topic Modeling](https://en.wikipedia.org/wiki/Topic_model) is an [unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning) algorithm that extracts topics from a set of documents.
 The specific topic modeling algorithm I applied was [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (LDA), which looks for words that frequently appear together.
+I coupled it with [Term Frequency-Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (TFIDF), which prioritizes rare words over common words.

-While [cancer.gov](https://www.cancer.gov/research/areas) provides a broad overview of cancer research areas, topic modeling allows us to detect proportionalities and trends, as well as specific medical terms used in the field.
+While [cancer.gov](https://www.cancer.gov/research/areas) provides a broad overview of cancer research areas, topic modeling allows us to detect distributions and trends, as well as specific medical terms used in the field.

 ## Data
 Using the [Biopython API](https://biopython.org/DIST/docs/api/Bio.Entrez-module.html).
 I retrieved 12,951 review paper abstracts published between 1997 to 2017 from the [PubMed database](https://www.ncbi.nlm.nih.gov/pubmed).
 I narrowed down papers using the following search criteria: